storj/docs/app/learn/concepts/satellite/page.md

 docId: v0b3GtAU4dDT_1qibwCxc
 redirects:
   - /dcs/concepts/satellite
+metadata:
+  title: Understanding Satellites and Metadata Regions in the Network
+  description:
+    Explore the role of Satellites in Storj, their key responsibilities, and how to choose a metadata region.
+Satellites aid with functions like node discovery, payment processing, data audit and repair.
+Users have options to use Storj satellites or run their own.
+The doc also discusses Storj's unique region concept and the importance of selecting an appropriate Satellite.
 ---

 The **Satellite** is a set of hosted services that is responsible for a range of functions on the network, including the node discovery system, node address information caching, per-object metadata storage, storage node reputation management, billing data aggregation, storage node payment, data audit and repair, as well as user account and authorization management.&#x20;

 Users have accounts on and trust specific Satellites.
-Any user can run their own Satellite, but we expect many users will choose to avoid the operational complexity and create an account on another Satellite hosted by a trusted third party such as Storj Labs, a friend, group, or workplace.
-Storj Labs satellites are operated under the Storj DCS brand.
+Any user can run their own Satellite, but we expect many users will choose to avoid the operational complexity and create an account on another Satellite hosted by a trusted third party such as Storj, a friend, group, or workplace.
+Storj satellites are operated under the Storj brand.
 This component has a number of key responsibilities:&#x20;

 1. Developer account registration & management&#x20;